Connect string reference

 QWP runs over WebSocket and uses HTTP-style credentials sent on the WebSocket upgrade request.

 username— username for HTTP basic authentication.password— password for HTTP basic authentication.token— bearer token sent asAuthorization: Bearer <token>.
-Mutually exclusive withusername/password.auth_timeout_ms— per-host upper bound on the upgrade response read.
+Mutually exclusive withusername/password.
+Token auth avoids the per-request overhead of basic auth and is the recommended path for Enterprise deployments.auth_timeout_ms— per-host upper bound on the upgrade response read.
 Does not cover TCP connect, TLS handshake, or post-upgrade frame reads — those use OS or hard-coded defaults.
 Default:15000(15 s).

 TLS